BDC Hamburger Icon

 • For your prospects who went elsewhere, what factors influenced their buying decision?
 Why didn’t you get the business?

-You can ask your sales representatives these questions, but they may be too close to the situation to give you objective feedback.
+You can ask your sales reps these questions, but they may be too close to the situation to give you objective feedback.
 Nothing beats getting perspective straight from your customers, so conduct client interviews prior to your sales training so you can share and incorporate the results into your role-playing exercises.

 2. Create a safe environment.

 Sales managers and training facilitators should explain at the outset that role-playing requires a safe, positive and respectful environment to bring out the best in participants.
 As each exercise unfolds, let your team know there are no wrong answers.
-Employees can only engage in the training and improve their performance in a workplace where they feel supported and safe.
-Give your employees room to make mistakes while role-playing.
-This assures them that you care about their success and want them to grow.
-[Find out why businesses should invest in employee training.]
+After all, employees can only engage in the training and improve their performance in a workplace where they feel supported and safe.

 3. Provide message training.